5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/I225_stock_vs_cstmfw.md

 **NOTES**:

-- On macOS 12 and newer, [dropping DMAR table](https://github.com/5T33Z0/OC-Little-Translated/tree/main/00_ACPI/ACPI_Dropping_Tables#example-1-dropping-the-dmar-table) and [replacing it](https://github.com/5T33Z0/OC-Little-Translated/tree/main/00_ACPI/ACPI_Dropping_Tables#example-2-replacing-the-dmar-table-by-a-modified-one) by a modified one without Reserved Memory Regions may be required for Intel WiFi cards to work.
+- On macOS 12, [dropping DMAR table](https://github.com/5T33Z0/OC-Little-Translated/tree/main/00_ACPI/ACPI_Dropping_Tables#example-1-dropping-the-dmar-table) and [replacing it](https://github.com/5T33Z0/OC-Little-Translated/tree/main/00_ACPI/ACPI_Dropping_Tables#example-2-replacing-the-dmar-table-by-a-modified-one) by a modified one without Reserved Memory Regions may be required for Intel WiFi cards to work.
-- For macOS 13.3+, OpenCore 0.9.2 introduced a new Quirk called `DisableIoMapperMapping`.
-It supposedly eliminates the need for using a modified DMAR Table with removed Reserved Memory regions to "resolve compatibility issues with Wi-Fi, Ethernet and Thunderbolt devices when `AppleVTD` is enabled".
-So you can try this quirk instead of replaciing the DMAR table if you have issues with getting your 3rd party cards to work.
+- macOS 13.3+: OpenCore 0.9.2 introduced a new Quirk called `DisableIoMapperMapping`.
+It eliminates the need for using a modified DMAR Table with removed Reserved Memory regions to "resolve compatibility issues with Wi-Fi, Ethernet and Thunderbolt devices when `AppleVTD` is enabled".
+So you can try this quirk instead of dropping and replaciing the DMAR table if you have issues with getting your 3rd party WiFi/BT cards to work.
+Works without `DisableIoMapper` Quirk enabled.

 ### Settings combinations, stock firmware